Home > FAQ 20: What criteria do you use for the content and approach of your news briefing service?

-We cannot be comprehensive, but we try to cover a range of stories showing how religion and politics interact – both positively and negatively.
+We cannot be comprehensive, but we try to cover a range of stories showing how religion, belief, values and politics interact – both positively and negatively.

 Some other news services or aggregators emphasise only what suits their agenda: religion as an unmitigated good or as unfailingly bad.
 We try to show both sides, while highlighting examples of hope and good practice which otherwise get lost in the rush to justify or condemn.